HHS/simpler-grants-gov/documentation/milestones/individual_milestones/communication_platforms.md

 ### Contact us

-Explore options for solutions that allow membres of of the public to submit questions or comments about the project as an alternative to a public forum like a listserv:
+Explore options for solutions that allow members of of the public to submit questions or comments about the project as an alternative to a public forum like a listserv:

 - [Front](https://front.com/)
 - [Loop Email](https://www.intheloop.io/pricing-us/)
 - [Google collaborative inbox](https://support.google.com/a/users/answer/167430?hl=en)
 - Contact us form on the website
-- HHS internal options
+- HHS internal options for shared inbox, such as grants.simplification@hhs.gov
 - Others as suggested by dev team

 ### General requirements